 Conclusion

-Ellen Ochoa's legacy is one of groundbreaking achievements, inspirational leadership, and unwavering commitment to STEM education.
+Ellen Ochoa's legacy is one of impactful achievements, inspirational leadership, and unwavering commitment to STEM education.
 As the first Hispanic woman in space, she not only defied expectations but also paved the way for future generations of scientists, engineers, and astronauts.
 Her story serves as a powerful reminder that diversity and inclusion are essential for driving innovation and progress in all fields.